 Mesmerizing to you

 This is so damn honest.
 I want to thank her for being honest, because it opened the door to seeing what I was doing as well, and being honest about it.
-I wanna be mesmerizing.
-I am wild and unwise.
+I, too, am wild and unwise.
 Do I mesmerize you?
 Yes?
 Good!

-Liz Phair came from nowhere, stepping onto the stage with a double album … completely obscure – and within a year, within a couple of months she was on the cover of Rolling Stone.
-She stood alone.
-There were other “girl rockers” happening then – very important too – Bikini Kill, L7, Courtney Love, Sleater-Kinney, Tracy Bonham, Babes in Toyland – For a brief period in time, female anger was on the Top 40!
+Within a couple of months of the album release she was on the cover of Rolling Stone.
+There were other “girl rockers” happening then – very important too – Bikini Kill, L7, Courtney Love, Sleater-Kinney, Tracy Bonham, Babes in Toyland, Bjork … For a brief period of time, female anger was on the Top 40!
 20 years later, the so-called “Girly-Sound Tapes” were released, rough drafts and riffs and experiments Phair did as she was making Exile in Guyville: the songs that eventually were hammered into shape for the album.
 Again, it sounds like she’s alone in a room at 2 in the morning, which, she was at times.
-I was fascinated to hear the extra verse of “Fuck and Run”, where the GUY speaks about his desire for a girlfriend, a regular girlfriend, not all this hooking up business.
-The eventual song is only from the girl’s point of view.
-I love that the other version exists, because it shows Liz Phair’s interest in both sides, and her understanding of men, her appreciation of them.
-Nobody was getting USED during hookups, but both parties could walk away feeling unsatisfied, empty, walk of shame, and etc.
+I was fascinated to hear the extra verse of “Fuck and Run”, where the GUY speaks about his desire for a girlfriend, he’s getting sick of all this hooking up business.
+The eventual song is only from the girl’s point of view but I love that the other version exists.
+Nobody was getting used during hookups, but both parties could walk away feeling unsatisfied, empty, walk of shame, etc.

 I really love this article in Esquire by Tyler Coates about Liz Phair, Exile in Guyville and the Girly-Sound Tapes.